 1. New Airtame VLAN in a Demilitarized Zone (DMZ)

 The is by far the best way to connect Airtame to more than one network.
 It is the most secure as it is all handled by your firewall; it will give great performance as all traffic to flow through Ethernet (via Airtame PoE adapter or Ethernet adapter) or 5GHz, and it simplifies the network administration.

-All instruction are explained here: How to create a VLAN setup using DMZ.
+All instructions are explained here: How to create a VLAN setup using DMZ.

 2. Using an existing VLAN